 “These indicators may suggest that while long-term sentiment stays optimistic, short-term caution is prompting investors to scale back their exposure to Bitcoin,” Ruck noted.

-At the same time, the $108,000 mark was lost by Bitcoin, while the overall crypto market capitalization declined by 2.5%.
-Over the past 24 hours, little movement was seen in major tokens such as Cardano’s ADA, BNB Chain’s BNB, Dogecoin (DOGE), and Solana’s SOL.
+At the same time, Bitcoin slipped below the $108,000 mark, and the overall crypto market capitalization dropped by 2.5%.
+Over the past 24 hours, major tokens like Cardano’s ADA, BNB Chain’s BNB, Dogecoin (DOGE), and Solana’s SOL showed little movement.

 Toncoin, which sits outside the top ten cryptocurrencies, experienced a decline during early Asian trading hours.
 This drop followed a surge of over 20% the previous day, driven by reports suggesting a collaboration with Elon Musk’s xAI to embed the Grok AI service into its platform.